o-development/ldo/packages/solid/README.md

 # @ldo/solid

-Alpha

-## Notes:
- - Any quads in the default graph will not be synced to Solid Pods, but will be added to the dataset without any syncing

-## TODO:
- - Add Documentation
- - Access rule stuff just doesn't work.
-I might need to program a custom implementation for that

 ## Sponsorship
 This project was made possible by a grant from NGI Zero Entrust via nlnet.
 Learn more on the [NLnet project page](https://nlnet.nl/project/SolidUsableApps/).